 CERTAIN FEDERAL TAX CONSEQUENCES.
-The grant of a non-qualified stock option under the 1999 Plan will not result in any federal income tax consequences to the optionee or to the Company.
-Upon exercise of a non-qualified stock option, the optionee is subject to income taxes at the rate applicable to ordinary compensation income on the difference between the option exercise price and the fair market value of the shares on the date of exercise.
+The grant of an NSO under the 1999 Plan will not result in any federal income tax consequences to the optionee or to the Company.
+Upon exercise of an NSO, the optionee is subject to income taxes at the rate applicable to ordinary compensation income on the difference between the option exercise price and the fair market value of the shares on the date of exercise.
 This income is subject to withholding for federal income and employment tax purposes.
-The Company is entitled to an income tax deduction in the amount of the income recognized by the optionee, subject to possible limitations imposed by Section 162(m) of the Code.
+The Company is entitled to an income tax deduction in the amount of the income recognized by the optionee, subject to the requirement of reasonableness, certain limitations imposed by Section 162(m) of the Code and the satisfaction of withholding obligations.
 Any gain or loss on the optionee's subsequent disposition of the shares of Common Stock will receive long or short-term capital gain or loss treatment, depending on whether the shares are held for more than one year following exercise.
 The Company does not receive a tax deduction for any such gain.

 The grant of an ISO under the 1999 Plan will not result in any federal income tax consequences to the optionee or to the Company.
 An optionee recognizes no federal taxable income upon exercising an ISO (subject to the alternative minimum tax rules discussed below), and the Company receives no deduction at the time of exercise.
+The Internal Revenue Service recently issued proposed regulations that would subject optionees to withholding at the time optionees exercise an ISO for Social Security and Medicare based upon the excess of the fair market value of the shares on the date of exercise over the exercise price.
+These proposed regulations, if adopted, would be effective only for the exercise of ISOs on or after January 1, 2003.
 In the event of a disposition of stock acquired upon exercise of an ISO, the tax consequences depend upon how long the optionee has held the shares of Common Stock.
 If the optionee does not dispose of the shares within two years after the ISO was granted, nor within one year after the ISO was exercised, the optionee will recognize a long-term capital gain (or loss) equal to the difference between the sale price of the shares and the exercise price.
 The Company is not entitled to any deduction under these circumstances.

-If the optionee fails to satisfy either of the foregoing holding periods, he or she must recognize ordinary income in the year of the disposition (referred to as a "DISQUALIFYING DISPOSITION").
-The amount of such ordinary income generally is the lesser of (i) the difference between the amount realized on the disposition and the exercise price, or (ii) the difference between the fair market value of the stock on the exercise date and the exercise price.
+If the optionee fails to satisfy either of the foregoing holding periods, he or she must recognize ordinary income in the year of the disposition (referred to as a "disqualifying disposition").
+The amount of such ordinary income generally is the lesser of (i) the difference between the amount realized on the disposition and the exercise price or (ii) the difference between the fair market value of the stock on the exercise date and the exercise price.
 Any gain in excess of the amount taxed as ordinary income will be treated as a long or short-term capital gain, depending on whether the stock was held for more than one year.
 The Company, in the year of the disqualifying disposition, is entitled to a deduction equal to the amount of ordinary income recognized by the optionee.